yetanotherco/aligned_layer/docs/guides/0_submitting_proofs.md

 ### Alternative 2: With EigenLayer CLI

-- If you have the EigenLayer CLI installed, the keystore can be generated following [this](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation#import-keys) instructions.
+- If you have the EigenLayer CLI installed, the keystore can be generated following [these](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation#import-keys) instructions.
 The key will be stored into `~/.eigenlayer/operator_keys`.

 ## 2. Fund the batcher

 To be able to send proofs to Aligned using the Batcher, the user must fund its transactions.
 For this, there is a simple Batcher Payment System.

-To use it you can use the `aligned` CLI, as shown with the following example:
+To use it, you can use the `aligned` CLI, as shown with the following example:

 ```bash
 aligned deposit-to-batcher \